CGAL/cgal/INSTALL.md

  make your_program
 ```

-Since the basic `CmakeLists.txt` created by the script `cgal_create_cmake_script` cannot
+Since the basic `CMakeLists.txt` created by the script `cgal_create_cmake_script` cannot
 guess which part(s) of CGAL you are using, it does not link with any optional third party
 dependency of CGAL.
 You should look at the documentation of the package(s) that you
 are using to learn which dependencies you must add.
-The `CmakeLists.txt`
+The `CMakeLists.txt`
 of the examples and demos provided with the package(s) that you are using can be used
-to complete your basic `CmakeLists.txt`.
+to complete your basic `CMakeLists.txt`.

 Repository Structure